G3mha/pwcracker/README.md

   - SHA-256 (`$5$` format)
   - bcrypt (`$2a$` format)

+To understand more about shadow files in the context of this project, go to [Shadow Files](./docs/shadow-files.md).

 ## Getting Started with VS Code Devcontainer

 The project includes a devcontainer configuration for an isolated, reproducible development environment: